EdgeVerve/oe-job-scheduler/README.md

 is used to schedule the jobs. **oe-master-job-executor** also ensures that the *Job Sheduler* is restarted on another app-instance if the app-instance currently handling the scheduling goes down for any reason.

+An overview of the implementation in the form of a function call-stack is available [here](http://evgit/oecloud.io/oe-job-scheduler/blob/master/JobScheduler.xlsx).
+Mouseover on each function-block for additional details.

 ## Features
 The *Job Scheduler* has the following features -